Skip to content

 Hanes has been making underwear for men and women for more than a century.
 Grab yourself some super-comfortable classic white briefs, bikinis, hi-cuts, boy shorts, hipsters and thongs in six packs for $27.
 Or catch a sale and get the same six-pack for half price.
 You can also occasionally mix and match styles for five for $25.
 Look for no-ride-up, comfort waistbands in breathable materials.

-3. Everyday Underwear: Jockey
+3. Everyday underwear: Jockey

 Jockey has come a long way from its line of uncool briefs.
 The brand has struck a balance between feminine and practical.
 And the line-up is extensive.
 You have thongs, boy shorts, and everything in between, along with solids, polka dots, paisley and tropical patterns. thongs to boy shorts and everything in between, there are dozens of patterns such as dots, paisley and leaves.